two-torial/two-torial/docs/games/taikonijiiro/controllers.md

 ## Keyboard

 !!! tip ""
-    Keyboard is the default input method, and while not recommended for playing the game, it is useful for testing purposes.
+    Keyboard is the default input method.
-    The default layout uses `SDFGHJKL` for the slider input, and `Space Bar` for the AIRs.
+    The default layout uses `DF JK` for the drum input, and `ENTER` to add coins.
-    If you wish to change the default keybinds, an explanation on how to set these is included above the `[io3]` section in your `segatools.ini`.
+    If you wish to view or change all the default keybinds, you can do so in `keyconfig.toml`.

 ***